cvyl/ts.md/.github/ISSUE_TEMPLATE/request-a-subdomain.md

 .

-## Description of your project, please link your project&#39;s website or repository if applicable. (required)
+## Description of your project (required)

+(Why do you want a subdomain?
+Please link your project's website or repository if applicable.)

 .